 - Mobile phone (so you can call the office or the landlord if needed)

-GOLDEN RULE: In any inspection of a property should you have any doubts or questions in your own mind regards a request for information from the tenant, do not ‘guess’ your response.
-Always suggest that you will get the full and correct answer that the tenant needs, and that you will come back later that day in writing with the relevant information.
-Legal action is not uncommon in the industry for things that have been said without due care.
+GOLDEN RULE: In any inspection of a commercial property should you have any doubts or questions in your own mind regards a request for information from the tenant, do not ‘guess’ your response.
+Always suggest that you will get the full and correct answer that the tenant needs and that you will come back later that day in writing with the relevant information.
+Legal action is not uncommon in the industry for things that have been said without due care or the correct information.

 RECORDS: Keep separate written notes after all inspections with each potential tenant; it is surprising how this helps when you have premises that are attracting great interest from the market.
 Whilst it should go without saying, all prospective tenants must get entered into the office database after the inspection so that you can optimise the enquiry on other premises if necessary.
 Most tenants look around the market for only a short time (less than 2 months) and then make a new occupancy decision.